aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a id="0x1_delegation_pool_MIN_COINS_ON_SHARES_POOL"></a>

-Minimum coins to exist on a shares pool at all times.
-Enforced per delegator for both active and pending_inactive pools.
-This constraint ensures the share price cannot overly increase and lead to substantial losses when buying shares (can lose at most 1 share which may be worth a lot if current share price is high).
+Minimum coins to exist on a shares pool at all times.<br/> Enforced per delegator for both active and pending_inactive pools.<br/> This constraint ensures the share price cannot overly increase and lead to<br/> substantial losses when buying shares (can lose at most 1 share which may<br/> be worth a lot if current share price is high).<br/> This constraint is not enforced on inactive pools as they only allow redeems
-This constraint is not enforced on inactive pools as they only allow redeems (can lose at most 1 coin regardless of current share price).
+(can lose at most 1 coin regardless of current share price).